Basic four ingredient dough Cream Puffs recipe for soft, puffy shells ready to be filled with whipped cream or any of your favorite fillings!

 Beat in the eggs one at a time until the dough is smooth.

 Bake at 400˚F for 35-40 minutes, until golden brown.
-Allow them to cool on the pan for several minutes and then transfer to a rack to cool completely.
+Allow them to cool on the pan for several minutes, and then transfer them to a rack to cool completely.
 The photo directly above is how they look if you pipe the dough.

-For this cream puffs recipe, we used homemade whipped cream (find my recipe here).
+For this cream puff recipe, we used homemade whipped cream (find my recipe here).
 But there are so many other things you can use as a filling.
-When my mom used to make cream puffs for us as kids, she filled them with chocolate or vanilla cream pudding.
-Here are some filling ideas:
+When my mom used to make these for us as kids, she filled them with chocolate or vanilla pudding.
+Here are some additional filling ideas:

 - pastry cream